jaredrhine/gomertime/README.md

   - Edge of world handling.
 Bounce off walls.
 Hard stop.
   - Toroidal world option to wrap around world
   - Fields, scalar (or vector) values at each position in the world.
 Magnetic, photon flux, gravity, ?
+  - Engineering with a company.
+Model dev motivation, daily work
+  - Reimplement "puffball" pro-forma ledger automation and modeling infrastructure as entities, and model ticks as the process over time.